INTP Relationships and Love

 INTPs as Lovers

-INTPs don’t find it logical to have the usual mating rituals, the courtship process, and date nights.
+INTP don’t find it logical to have the usual mating rituals, the courtship process, and date nights.
 It can be very frustrating for the partner who might want to experience the butterflies in the relationship’s beginning phase.
 INTP can’t be forced to do socially acceptable things if they don’t find them logical.

 INTPs take the vows and commitments of intimate relationships seriously.
 They are very straightforward, loyal, and affectionate lovers.
 They have imagined their relationship like a movie in their head, to be all fulfilling with a happy ever after.
 Sometimes, when their imagination and the exciting visions in their mind don’t actually reflect in reality, they get disappointed.

-Although INTPs are deeply in love and extremely dedicated to the relationship, they have difficulty understanding their partner’s emotions and feelings.
-They suppress and try to put a logical spin even on their own emotion and feelings.
 In the end, when the INTP decides to express their feelings, it is too late or hardly in response to their partner’s emotional needs.
 Their expressions of love seem lifeless and mechanical.
 It should not be a surprise if their partner calls them robots.
 It is completely wrong to say that INTP doesn’t feel emotions.
-They do feel emotions deeply but don’t know how to express and respond to them.
+They do feel emotions deeply but don’t know how to express and respond to them effectively.

 Potential INTP Partners

-Being the partner of an INTP is not easy; it requires a high level of dedication and commitment.
-An INTP’s romantic partner is often their best friend, confidant, and emotional support source.
-INTP’s natural partner is the ENTJ, INFJ or the ENFP.
-The INTP’s dominant function of Introverted Thinking is best suited to a partner whose personality is dominated by Extraverted Thinking.
-INTPs often attract ENFP through their Extraverted Intuition (Ne) and Extraverted Feeling (Fe).
-It is therefore not unusual for an INTP and ENFP to feel the magnetic pull towards each other.
+INTP’s natural partner can be ENTJ, INFJ, or ENFP.
+The INTP’s dominant function of Introverted Thinking (Ti) is best suited to a partner whose personality is dominated by Extraverted Thinking (Te).
+INTPs often attract ENFP through their Extraverted Intuition (Ne).
+It is, therefore, not unusual for an INTP and ENFP to feel the magnetic pull towards each other.

 If an INTP pairs with an NF type, it becomes crucial to understand the basic intricacies of how NTs and NFs view the world and verbalize their thoughts-